Guidance

 Before you make any changes to your equity loan or mortgage, you need to understand how those changes may affect you.
 You should think about getting independent financial and legal advice.

-You’ll need to settle any outstanding payments in full or ask our Customer Service team to set up a payment plan, before they can continue with your request to proceed.
+You’ll need to settle any outstanding payments, or ask our Customer Service team to set up a payment plan, before making any changes to your equity loan.

 How much you need to repay